 Dispensary tipping isn’t quite as rigid as restaurants, for example, although one could argue it should be.
 Maybe if Uncle Sam would stop being so godamn greedy, a larger percentage of the cost could go to the people actually doing the work, but that’s a rant for another day.

 Not all budtenders are equal in their service.
-Honestly, from personal experience, it can be very hit or miss regarding how much knowledge these people have and how well-trained they are.
+Honestly, from personal experience, it can be very hit-or-miss regarding how much knowledge these people have and how well-trained they are.

 As such, if you’re waiting a long time, not getting any helpful information from your budtender, and are treated like more of a nuisance than a customer, I wouldn’t tip anything.